MaksimusCRS/ship-coordination/README.md

 🧪 Run Tests
 Make sure the system is running (docker compose up), then run tests:

-docker compose exec ship-coordination-api npm run test:e2e This will run all E2E tests inside the Docker container.

 ⚙️ Environment Variables
 You can customize settings in .env: